EwenKao/Install-Bitcoin-core-Ubuntu/README.md

 You can create a private block chain by:

 **Bitcoin Core 0.10.1 and earlier**

     bitcoin-cli -regtest setgenerate true 101

 **Bitcoin Core master (as of commit 48265f3)**

     bitcoin-cli -regtest generate 101

+*Generate 101 blocks using a special RPC which is only available in regtest mode.
+This takes less than a second on a generic PC.
+Because this is a new block chain using Bitcoin’s default rules, the first blocks pay a block reward of 50 bitcoins.
+Unlike mainnet, in regtest mode only the first 150 blocks pay a reward of 50 bitcoins.
+However, a block must have 100 confirmations before that reward can be spent, so we generate 101 blocks to get access to the coinbase transaction from block #1.*

 Now enter this for check: